What Is A Lethal Dose Of Dilaudid (Hydromorphone)?

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

-Dilaudid, also known by its generic name hydromorphone, is an opioid used to treat severe pain in hospitals through IV or oral administration.
-Without strict medical oversight, Dilaudid can be fatal.
+Dilaudid, also known by its generic name hydromorphone, is an opioid drug used to treat severe pain in hospitals through IV or oral administration.
+When used without proper medical supervision or when taken in larger amounts than prescribed, Dilaudid can easily cause a fatal overdose.

 Learn more about the lethal dose of commonly abused drugs.